 As I said before, the tour was a bit underwhelming and the band broke up shortly after it ended.
 However, one of the short films that had made was invited to a festival in Europe so we decided to play some shows as his band while we were there.
 I got a friend of mine in Belgium to play drums, and we had a great time.
 We heard a lot of interestting music that wasn’t really song oriented and we talked about incorporating electonric beats and loops into what we had been doing.
 We were both interested in making music in a different way than we had in the past.
 J was kind of a chameleon, skilled at aping other band’s sounds.
 I was more interested in coming up with things that didn’t sound like anything else.
 It was a collaboration that sparked creativity for both of us and within a couple of months, we had knocked out half a dozen songs and found someone who wanted to put out a single in England.

-By that point my girlfriend and I had largely repaired our relationship and we were in the midst of preparing to make a new film in Spain.
-She and I were also putting together a massive wedding (our wedding) a week before we were scheduled to leave for that shoot.
+By that point my girlfriend and I had largely sewn our relationship back together and we were in the midst of preparing to make a new film in Spain.
+She and I were also putting together a massive wedding (our own) a week before we were scheduled to leave for that shoot.
 To top it off, I was also working on songs with my other band for a new record.
 I was too busy to focus on the single and left the details up to J.

-Just a couple of days after the wedding, J showed me the cover artwork for our single.
+Just a couple of days after the wedding (at which J was one of a half dozen best men), J showed me the cover artwork for our single.
 He had listed himself as the sole songwriter.
 I was hurt and angry.
 I decided to cut my losses and quickly washed my hands of him and the project.
 I was busy and productive in other areas of my life, so I resolved to simply move on.
 In fact, it was somewhat of a relief, as the strain of balancing out the different relationships was becoming overwhelming.